ryanjsfx2424/ComputationalFluidDynamicNFTs/README.md

 v0.0.12: mints successfully from polygon scan -- so it must be purely a website / javascript bug that prevents from minting on that side!

+I had to rm -rf node_modules in the minting dapp directory
+         (I guess npm install is lazy which makes sense).
+For some reason, when I minted from fleek the hidden images didn't show up on OpenSea, but the reveal went flawlessly.

+v0.0.13 will be one last dry run.

   12) minting dapp